4 min. read

 Tip #2: Create a content calendar

 Use a social media calendar for the assets you are planning to send out.
-You’ll also want to schedule in times to check with the various groups and communities relevant to you, and see if there are any places where you might be able to jump in and add value to any ongoing conversations.
+You’ll also want to schedule in times to check with the various groups and communities relevant to your brand, and see if there are any places where you might be able to jump in and add value to any ongoing conversations.
+You should also know the best times to post on each social media channel for optimal engagement.

 Tip #3: Keep track of your social outreach